pushpad/pushpad-ruby/README.md

   target_url: "http://example.com" # optional, defaults to your project website
 })

+# deliver to a user
 notification.deliver_to user # or user_id

+# deliver to a group of users
 notification.deliver_to users # or user_ids

-notification.broadcast # deliver to everyone
+# deliver to everyone
+notification.broadcast
 # => {"scheduled": 12}
 ```

 If no user with that id has subscribed to push notifications, that id is simply ignored.

-The methods above return an hash: `res["scheduled"]` contains the number of notifications that will be sent.
-For example if you call `notification.deliver_to user` but the user has never subscribed to push notifications the result will be `{"scheduled": 0}`.
+The methods above return an hash: `"scheduled"` is the number of devices to which the notification will be sent.

 ## License